GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 ## Control meets learning: combining learning and control theory is necessary

-The second important reflection is that, to safely deploy deep learning in autonomous systems, it is necessary to study learning and control theory in a unified framework.
+The second important principle is that, to safely deploy deep learning in autonomous systems, it is necessary to study learning and control theory in a unified framework.
 More concretely, deep learning is more or less like a powerful yet obscure blackbox, so we must regularize and verify its behavior in high-stakes problems.

 In _Neural-Lander_, we use a deep neural network $\hat{g}(x_t,u_t)$ to approximate the residual dynamics $g$.
 We proved that if the Lipschitz constant of the DNN is smaller than some system-dependent threshold $\gamma$, the learning-based controller is exponentially stable (i.e., the trajectory tracking error exponentially converges to some small error ball whose size is related to the learning performance).
 Recall that for a function $h(z)$, the Lipschitz constant $L(h)$ is defined as the smallest value such that
 $$\forall z,z',\|h(z)-h(z')\|/\|z-z'\| \leq L(h).$$